marmelab/sg/README.md

 ### cancel

-take a task returned by fork or spawn, and cancel it ending it and its children.
+takes a task returned by fork or spawn, and cancels it, ending it and its children.

 ### race

-yield several effect simultaneously in a literal and return only the result of the first completed effect, or its error if it failed.
+yields several effect simultaneously in a literal and returns only the result of the first completed effect, or its error if it failed.

 ```js
 const { user, cancel } = yield race({